node-red/node-red.github.io/docs/hardware/raspberrypi.md

 One to read from pins, and one to control pins.
 If they are not there then check the gpio command installed correctly to `/usr/local/bin/gpio` and is executable by the user that you are running as.

+NOTE: the default Midori browser does not have adequate javascript support to use it with Node-RED.
+If you want to use a built in browser on the Pi please install the Chrome browser and use that pointed at http://localhost:1880.
+Chromium can be installed by

+    $ sudo apt-get install chromium

 There are also some extra hardware specific nodes (for the Pibrella, PiFace and LEDBorg plug on modules) available in the [node-red-nodes project](https://github.com/node-red/node-red-nodes/tree/master/hardware/Pi) on Github.

 There are (at least) two ways for interacting with a Raspberry Pi using Node-RED.